delvtech/hyperdrive/amm-math.md

 ## Open Short

 Suppose a trader requests to short $\Delta y$ bonds maturing in $d_b$ days.
-The AMM will commit to pay the trader $\Delta z$ base when the trader closes the short where $\Delta z$ is priced by the AMM curve.
+The AMM will commit to pay the trader $\Delta z$ shares which will be converted to base when the trader closes the short where $\Delta z$ is priced by the AMM curve.

 ### Pricing